UsamaSarwar/html_email_signature/README.md

    - Click `Save`.

 3. **Access Your Published Page:**
-   After enabling GitHub Pages, your email signature will be available at `https://<your-username>.github.io/email_signature/`.
+   After enabling GitHub Pages, your email signature will be available at `https://<your-username>.github.io/html_email_signature/`.

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
+We welcome contributions to enhance this template further!

 ## License